almakhamreh/Queue-implementation-python/README.md

     top — Returns the first element in the front of the queue

+    size — Returns the length of the list

     showItems — prints all the items in the queue